Syria: Ba'athist Syria

+The coup led to the schism within the original pan-Arab Ba'ath Party: one Iraqi-led ba'ath movement (ruled Iraq from 1968 to 2003) and one Syrian-led ba'ath movement was established.
 In the first half of 1967, a low-key state of war existed between Syria and Israel.
 Conflict over Israeli cultivation of land in the Demilitarized Zone led to 7 April pre-war aerial clashes between Israel and Syria.
 When the Six-Day War broke out between Egypt and Israel, Syria joined the war and attacked Israel as well.
 In the final days of the war, Israel turned its attention to Syria, capturing two-thirds of the Golan Heights in under 48 hours.
 The defeat caused a split between Jadid and Assad over what steps to take next.
 Disagreement developed between Jadid, who controlled the party apparatus, and Assad, who controlled the military.
-The 1970 retreat of Syrian forces sent to aid the PLO during the "Black September" hostilities with Jordan reflected this disagreement.
-The power struggle culminated in the November 1970 Syrian Corrective Revolution, a bloodless military overthrow that installed Hafez al-Assad as the strongman of the government.
+The 1970 retreat of Syrian forces sent to aid the Palestine Liberation Organization led by Yasser Arafat during the "Black September (also known as the Jordan Civil War of 1970)" hostilities with Jordan reflected this disagreement.The power struggle culminated in the November 1970 Syrian Corrective movement, a bloodless military coup that installed Hafez al-Assad as the strongman of the government.
+Assad transformed a Ba'athist party state into a dictatorship marked by his pervasive grip on the party, armed forces, secret police, media, education sector, religious and cultural spheres and all aspects of civil society.
+He assigned Alawite loyalists to key posts in the military forces, bureaucracy, intelligence and the ruling elite.
+A cult of personality revolving around Hafez and his family became a core tenet of Ba'athist ideology, which espoused that Assad dynasty was destined to rule perennially.

 On 6 October 1973, Syria and Egypt initiated the Yom Kippur War against Israel.
 The Israel Defense Forces reversed the initial Syrian gains and pushed deeper into Syrian territory.
+The village of Quneitra was largely destroyed by the Israeli army.